4th Empowering Women in Organic Chemistry Europe Conference

 Q: What should I wear to the conference?

 The dress code is informal and comfortable—smart casual is perfectly fine.
-Please note that the venue is air-conditioned, and rooms can get chilly, so we recommend bringing a light jacket or sweater.
+Please note that although the venue is air-conditioned, we will also be using some outside space, so it could be hot in Spain in June!
+Please come prepared!

 Q: Will food and drinks be provided?